 - Direct deposits into a bank account to which you have access via an ATM card. - International money orders or international postal money orders.
 Postal money orders are purchased and cashed at Post Offices and are inexpensive. - Cashier's check in the currency of the host country.
 These can be purchased at many banks.
 There is usually a service charge of \$25 or more. - In case of emergencies, money can be wired to a bank in your host city.
 This is expensive, for both senders and receivers, but the funds usually arrive in 48 to 72 hours (verify with the bank).
 You will have to give the person wiring the funds the name and address of the bank you want to use.
-The money is then wired in your name, and you present your passport to pick it up. - In cases of extreme emergency, the U.S. Department of State may be able to assist in securing funds.
-See the U.S. Department of State's website for more information.
+The money is then wired in your name, and you present your passport to pick it up. - In cases of extreme emergency, the U.S. Department State may be able to assist in securing funds.
+See here for more information.